 By neglecting 1:1 ad-to-page personalization, the industry average conversion rate is about 4%:

 Let’s say a company spends $500k on ads throughout the year.
-By failing to personalize the post-click experience, they’re missing out on 96% of that — that’s $480,000 lost:
+By failing to personalize the post-click landing page, they’re missing out on 96% of that — that’s $480,000 lost:

 Even worse — if ad spend exceeds $1M, and post-click personalization is ignored, the company ends up losing double: